Choosing Ice Skates – A Guide for Kids and Adults

 If you’re looking to just have fun on the ice or to start out your ice skating journey, we’d recommend starting off with a pair of recreational skates like these.
 The Roces Paradise Figure Skates are mainly made for fun skating, and have a much easier lacing pattern to allow smoother fitting and removing.
 Although we wouldn't recommend going for recreational skates if you’re planning on doing any elaborate maneuvers, they can help you decide if you’re the next figure skating world champion!

 Your choice of brand will depend on what you’ll be using it for.
-Here are our best picks when it comes to ice skate brands:
+Here are our best ice skate brands:

 Ice Skate Extras